Myriad Loses DNA Patent Case

 Myriad says it is “disappointed with the court’s ruling” and is considering its legal options.

-The Federal Circuit said Myriad’s patented single-strand synthetic DNA molecules used in its tests are not any different from the isolated genes that the Supreme Court ruled in 2013 are not patentable because they could be found in nature (C&EN, June 17, 2013 page 7).
+The federal circuit court said Myriad’s patented single-strand synthetic DNA molecules used in its tests are not any different from the isolated genes that the Supreme Court ruled in 2013 are not patentable because they could be found in nature (C&EN, June 17, 2013, page 7).

 The appeals court explained that for the purposes of patent eligibility, it makes no difference that the molecules are created synthetically because they are structurally identical to the ends of DNA strands found in nature.

-“As the Supreme Court made clear, neither naturally occurring compositions of matter, nor synthetically created compositions that are structurally identical to the naturally occurring compositions, are patent eligible,” Circuit Judge Timothy B. Dyk wrote for a three-judge panel.
+“As the Supreme Court made clear, neither naturally occurring compositions of matter, nor synthetically created compositions that are structurally identical to the naturally occurring compositions, are patent eligible,” the three-judge panel said.

 The ruling puts at risk many biotech patents relating to naturally occurring products and diagnostics, says Daniel M. Scolnick, a patent attorney at the law firm Pepper Hamilton.
 “Claims directed to methods of diagnosis will have to be reevaluated” in view of the decision, he says.